Value Stream Mapping

 Most commonly, a physical paper card physically placed in a container of parts.
 When stored items are actually used, the kanban card gets "freed" (perhaps it was in the bottom of the container), and gets put back into a kanban stand where the kanban "requests" are fulfilled in First In First Out (FIFO) sequence.

 In some simple situations, the empty container itself might provide sufficient instruction for the upstream process to "fill it up".
-(And they know what to fill it with, because perhaps of the unique shape or color of the container, or maybe brief instructions are engraved right onto the container.)
+(And they know what to fill it with, perhaps because of the unique shape or color of the container, or maybe brief instructions are engraved right onto the container.)

 A production kanban will typically include information such as part number, batch size, setup time, run time, container type, upstream producing operation, downstream receiving operation, and any other information needed for the supplying operation to know what to produce, in what quantity, and where to deliver it.